mcdafydd/scini-cockpit/README.md

 # Overview

-This repository contains that allow for developing the Dockerfiles necessary to build a test SCINI ROV for development.
+This repository contains a Docker Compose stack suitable for production and development environments for a SCINI underwater ROV.
+The development environment consist of simulated MJPEG video streams, MQTT clients, and device telemetry.
 It is the parent repository for all of the SCINI surface-to-serial components.
-Code that runs on devices at the end of an RS-485 or other non-IP connection does not currently live on github and does not get built by this repository.
-This includes everything a user sees when they open the OpenROV cockpit in a browser, control devices using a joystick or keyboard/mouse action,
+Code that runs on devices attached as an RS-485 node or other non-IP connection does not currently live on github and does not get built by this repository, so is instead simulated by the `serial-tester` container.

 # Quick getting started